MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-group-policy-assignment-edu.md

 # Assign policies to large sets of users in your school

 Do you need to give your students and educators access to different features in Microsoft Teams?
 You can quickly identify the users in your organization by license type and then assign them the appropriate policy.
-This tutorial shows you how to assign a policy to large sets of users in your school using the Microsoft Teams admin center and PowerShell.
+This tutorial shows you how to assign a meeting policy to large sets of users in your school.
+You can assign policies using the Microsoft Teams admin center and PowerShell and we'll show you both ways.

+You can assign a meeting policy directly to users at scale through a batch policy assignment or to a security group that the users are members of.
 You'll learn how to:

 - Use [batch policy assignment](assign-policies.md#assign-a-policy-to-a-batch-of-users) to assign a meeting policy to users in bulk.
+With this method, you can assign a policy for up to 5,000 users at a time.
+If you have more than 5,000 users, you can submit multiple batches.
-- Use policy assignment to groups to assign a meeting policy to a security group.
+- Use [policy assignment to groups](#assign-a-policy-to-a-security-group) to assign a meeting policy to a security group.
+This method is recommended for security groups of up to 50,000 users and will also work with larger groups.

 Remember that in Teams, users automatically get the Global (Org-wide default) policy for a Teams policy type unless you create and assign a custom policy.
 Because the student population is often the largest set of users and they often receive the most restrictive settings, we recommend that you do the following: